rohit0718/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed Module details list.
 * The index must be a positive integer 1, 2, 3, …​
 * Examples:
-  `delete exam 3` : Deletes the 3rd exam of the currently showing module.
+  `delete exam 3` : Deletes the 2nd exam of the module that is currently displayed.

 ### Miscellaneous
 #### Viewing help : `help`